yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/07-design-report-in-power-bi-desktop.md

 	![Picture 26](Linked_image_Files/07-design-report-in-power-bi-desktop_image27.png)

-24. Drag and drop the following fields into the visual:
+24. Drag and drop the following fields into the visual slicer:

 	- Date | Month